Cellular $\mathbb A^1$-homology and the motivic version of Matsumoto's theorem: A1 -homology theories

 \begin{corollary} Let $X$ be a cellular smooth $k$-scheme.
 Then for any chain complex $C_*$ of strictly $\A^1$-invariant sheaves on $Sm_k$, one has a canonical isomorphism

 In other words, if $X$ admits a cellular structure, the functor

 is represented by $\Ccell_*(X)$. \end{corollary}

 \begin{remark} If $X$ is not cellular, then in general the functor in Corollary \ref{cor: instrinsic} is not representable by a complex, but by a pro-object of $D(Ab_{\A^1}(k))$.
 This follows directly from standard ``Brown representability type'' results.
-One of the main points here is that for smooth $k$-schemes admitting a cellular structure, this representing pro-object in the category $D(Ab_{\A^1}(k))$ is in fact constant, as well as its homology, and the cellular $\A^1$-chain complex is an explicit model for it. \end{remark}
+One of the main points here is that for smooth $k$-schemes admitting a cellular structure, this representing pro-object in the category $D(Ab_{\A^1}(k))$ is in fact constant and the cellular $\A^1$-chain complex is an explicit model for it.
+Consequently, the homology groups of this pro-object are also constant in the category of pro-objects in $Ab(k)$. \end{remark}

 The following lemma, quite analogous to the classical properties of cellular chain complexes associated to a CW-structure on a topological space $X$, is an easy consequence of the above observations.

 \begin{lemma} Let $f: X\rightarrow Y$ be a morphism between smooth $k$-schemes in the $\A^1$-homotopy category $\sH(k)$ and assume that $X$ and $Y$ are both equipped with cellular structures.
 Then there exists a canonical homotopy class of morphisms of cellular $\A^1$-chain complexes